vsrinivas/fuchsia/docs/kernel_cmdline.md

-# Magenta Kernel Commandline Options
+# Zircon Kernel Commandline Options

-The Magenta kernel receives a textual commandline from the bootloader, which can be used to alter some behaviours of the system.
+The Zircon kernel receives a textual commandline from the bootloader, which can be used to alter some behaviours of the system.
 Kernel commandline parameters are in the form of *option* or *option=value*, separated by spaces, and may not contain spaces.